 Emily is a dramaturg, arts administrator, and educator specializing in devised and ensemble generated work.
 She is tickled to begin her foray into professional play development with Cheryl and Kaitlin!
 Artistic homes include George Street Playhouse; Tectonic Theater Project and the Moment Work Institute; Keen Company; the Shakespeare Theatre of New Jersey; and the Writers Theatre of New Jersey.
 Her most memorable project is serving as the dramaturg on the devised piece 4320p: IMMERSION, conceived under the mentorship of Barbara Pitts McAdams and Scott Barrow of Tectonic Theater Project, and Dr. Lisa Brenner and Chris Ceraso of Drew University.
 In August of 2019, Emily presented her work on 4320p and her undergraduate thesis research as a Dramaturgy Debut Panelist at the Association for Theatre in Higher Education (ATHE) National Conference in Orlando.

-Emily is a reader for the Playwrights Realm, She NYC Arts, the Playwrights Foundation/ Bay Area Playwright’s Festival, Kitchen Dog Theater, and Campfire Theatre Festival, and she has assisted various artists in production, including Jamie V. Richards (Ensemble Studio Theatre), Eric Parness (Resonance Ensemble), the late Rodney Gilbert (Yendor Productions), and Daniel LaPenta.
+Emily is a reader for She NYC Arts, the Playwrights Foundation/ Bay Area Playwright’s Festival, Kitchen Dog Theater, and Campfire Theatre Festival, and she has assisted various artists in production, including Jamie V. Richards (Ensemble Studio Theatre), Eric Parness (Resonance Ensemble), the late Rodney Gilbert (Yendor Productions), and Daniel LaPenta.
 Emily is also a director and embraces new development projects; credits include a beta production of Heathers the Musical in collaboration with writers Kevin Murphy and Laurence O’Keefe, a premiere production of the student-written play Boys Rule, and numerous staged readings of student-written work.
 Emily is a graduate of Drew University, where she received her BA in Theatre Arts, and is a proud member of LMDA.
 She credits her deep love and respect of form and content to her mentor Dr. Brenner.

 Board of Directors